-The governing body of the Township of Derry finds that:
+The Board of Supervisors of the Township of Derry finds that:

-- A. Stormwater is an important water resource which provides groundwater recharge for water supplies and base flow of streams, which also protects and maintains surface water quality. - B. Federal and State regulations require the Township of Derry to implement a program of stormwater controls.
-The Township of Derry is required to obtain a permit for stormwater discharges from its separate storm sewer systems under the National Pollutant Discharge Elimination System (NPDES). - C. Inadequate management of accelerated stormwater runoff resulting from development throughout a watershed increases flood flows and velocities, contributes to erosion and sedimentation, overtaxes the carrying capacity of existing streams and storm sewers, greatly increases the cost of public facilities to convey and manage stormwater, undermines floodplain management and flood reduction efforts in upstream and downstream communities, reduces groundwater recharge, threatens public health and safety, and increases non-point source pollution of water resources. - D. Inadequate planning and management of stormwater runoff resulting from land development and redevelopment throughout a watershed can also harm surface water resources by changing the natural hydrologic patterns; accelerating stream flows (which increase scour and erosion of streambeds and stream banks thereby elevating sedimentation); destroying aquatic habitat; and elevating aquatic pollutant concentrations and loadings such as sediments, nutrients, heavy metals, and pathogens.
-Groundwater resources are also impacted through loss of recharge. - E. A comprehensive program of stormwater management, including reasonable regulation of development and activities causing accelerated runoff, is fundamental to the public health, safety, welfare, and the protection of the people of the Township of Derry and all the people of the Commonwealth, their resources, and the environment. - F. Non-stormwater discharges to Township separate storm sewer systems can contribute to pollution of Waters of the Commonwealth. - G. Public education on the control of pollution from stormwater is an essential component in successfully addressing stormwater issues.
+- A. Stormwater is an important water resource which provides groundwater recharge for water supplies and base flow of streams, which also protects and maintains surface water quality. - B. Federal and State regulations require the Township of Derry and Derry Township Municipal Authority (DTMA) to implement a program of stormwater controls.
+DTMA is required to obtain a permit for stormwater discharges from its separate storm sewer systems under the National Pollutant Discharge Elimination System (NPDES). - C. Inadequate management of accelerated stormwater runoff resulting from development throughout a watershed increases flood flows and velocities, contributes to erosion and sedimentation, overtaxes the carrying capacity of existing streams and storm sewers, greatly increases the cost of public facilities to convey and manage stormwater, undermines floodplain management and flood reduction efforts in upstream and downstream communities, reduces groundwater recharge, threatens public health and safety, and increases non-point source pollution of water resources. - D. Inadequate planning and management of stormwater runoff resulting from land development and redevelopment throughout a watershed can also harm surface water resources by changing the natural hydrologic patterns; accelerating stream flows (which increase scour and erosion of streambeds and stream banks thereby elevating sedimentation); destroying aquatic habitat; and elevating aquatic pollutant concentrations and loadings such as sediments, nutrients, heavy metals, and pathogens.
+Groundwater resources are also impacted through loss of recharge. - E. A comprehensive program of stormwater management, including reasonable regulation of development and activities causing accelerated runoff, is fundamental to the public health, safety, welfare, and the protection of the people of the Township of Derry, ratepayers of DTMA, and all the people of the Commonwealth, their resources, and the environment.